Andrea Palladio was an Italian Renaissance architect active in the Venetian Republic.

 Andrea Palladio chose elements and assembled them in innovative ways appropriate to the site and function of the building.

-Andrea Palladio's buildings were very often placed on pedestals, raise them up and make them more visible, and so they could offer a view.
+Andrea Palladio's buildings were often placed on pedestals, raising them and making them more visible, and so they could offer a view.

 Andrea Palladio's architecture was not dependent on expensive materials, which must have been an advantage to his more financially pressed clients.